Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: AI Systems for Mathematicians -- Present and Future

 \item \textbf{General purpose, \enquote{broad} models} that can interact with humans via natural language, understand input images, and use tools (being able to call, in particular, specialized models, which can be viewed as a particular kind of \enquote{tool}, as we argue below), can provide general assistance to a mathematician (both with routine tasks, such as literature search, and domain-dependent tasks, such as counterexample search) and are not tied to a specific area of mathematics.
 These are what we refer to as \textbf{\enquote{Mathematical Copilots}}, as their goal is not simply to provide correct proofs but also to enhance the user's understanding of the results and guide them towards their own discoveries~\citep{collins2023evaluating}.
 Currently, the best candidates for these systems are large language models (LLMs), which we take to include multi-modal models that also admit images as components of the prompt.
 We contend that LLMs represent early predecessors of future general-purpose models (mathematical copilots), ultimately acting as mathematicians' \enquote{thought partners}~\citep{collins2024building}.
 Anecdotal evidence of such usefulness of current LLMs has been presented in various discussion forums,\footnote{\url{https://www.reddit.com/r/math/comments/14p6j5c/terence_tao_on_using_gpt4_to_help_with_math/}} while noting the failures that LLMs often succumb to.
 However, there are concrete ways in which LLMs can be improved to become mathematical copilots: As indicated by the tool-integrated-reasoning approach, championed by models such as ToRA~\citep{gou2023tora} or Numina,\footnote{\url{https://huggingface.co/AI-MO/NuminaMath-7B-TIR}} general LLMs can incorporate other symbolic systems to which they can delegate symbolic tasks to.
 The mixture-of-experts paradigm~\citep{cai2024survey}, on the other hand, highlights different ways in which LLMs can incorporate other LLMs as specially trained \enquote{modules} to which they can delegate mathematical tasks that are not symbolic in nature but still require particular mathematical skills.
 Such a hierarchical system can help mathematicians both on routine academic tasks (see~\citep{frieder2023large} for a short, high-level overview) and specialized ones.
+We envision that such models will require significantly less effort from users to use them, compared to specialized models, being self-explanatory, where natural language is the main mode of interaction.
+(While the outlined architectural approaches provide a viable step forward, in some cases, no data exists on which to train these models; see below.) \end{enumerate} In addition, a third class of models will likely be developed: \begin{enumerate} \item \textbf{Fully automated, \enquote{universal} models} that can generate mathematical theorems and theories autonomously, merely by being directed to a mathematical result.
+We envision that these systems will be the true successors of automated theorem provers (ATPs) such as the Vampire~\citep{riazanov2002design, kovacs2013first} or E~\citep{schulz2002brainiac} ATPs.
+These systems have not been widely adopted by the mathematical community.
+While there have been attempts to imbue these systems with (non-LLM) machine learning techniques~\citep {holden2021ML4ATP}, these have not yet dramatically increased their performance.
+Nonetheless, once general-purpose models have been established, it is conceivable one could put these in automation loops to obtain \enquote{AI mathematicians}.
+For the domain of AI, this has already been recently investigated in the form of an \enquote{AI Scientist}~\citep{lu2024ai} that autonomously generated machine learning research articles.
+These are systems that conceivably will require minimal human input, merely guiding them towards certain theorems that one wants to see analyzed (proved, refuted, with comments on whether slightly different variations of a theorem, with slightly altered hypotheses, admit a proof). \end{enumerate}